 - Skillet Chicken Parmesan

-If you like this recipe, please give it a 5-star rating below!
+If you like this one pot chicken recipe, please give it a 5-star rating below!

 Rosemary Chicken Thighs with Mushrooms